-This contains the supercontigs as assembled by velvetg in FASTA format.
+This contains the contigs as assembled by velvetg in FASTA format.
 It constitutes the main output file.
 Note that this does not contain any annotation - Velvet only deals with assembly of DNA.
+Any scaffolding information is indicated by a long (>10) series of Ns.

-Task 7: Count number of unassembled reads in UnusedReads.fa and the number of assembled contigs in contigs.fa.
+Task 6: Count number of unassembled reads in UnusedReads.fa and the number of assembled contigs in contigs.fa.
 Does it tally with the Log file?